harish2001gs/100_days_of_code/README.md

 *Day2-Reverse a String
 *Day3-Ninja Jump
 *Day4-GCD and LCM using Eclidean Algo
-*Day5-Split function in a string,Implement strstr
+*Day5-Split function in a string,Implement strstr (used build in function) *Day6-Implement strstr (not used build in function)